TheDeepLogic/Applesoft-BASIC-Interpreter/README.md

 - `--plot-delay-ms`: Extra delay (ms) after each low-res `PLOT` for visible animation (default: 0)
 - `--blit-per-line`: Defer display composition/flip until the end of each BASIC line (closer to Apple II draw cadence)
 - `--scale`: Display scale factor (default: 2 for 1120x768 window)

+- `--for-delay`: Set the delay in seconds per iteration for tight FOR/NEXT loops (default: 0.00013).
+Use this to fine-tune timing for programs that use delay loops, e.g. `FOR I = 1 TO D: NEXT I`.

 ### Example Programs: